-If you have not already dropped a course or withdrawn, you must submit the Petition for Exceptional Change Form.
+If you have not already dropped a course or withdrawn, you must submit the Petition to Change Class Schedule Form.
 Additional approval(s) may be needed in order to process the request.

 We honor the confidentiality of all supporting documentation, as well as your overall student records.

 NOTE: THE APPEAL DECISION IS FINAL.
 It is essential to disclose all information, reasons for appeal, and all supporting documentation regarding your case in the initial appeal letter.
 Subsequent appeal letters providing new information, different reasons for appeal, or new supporting documentation are not eligible for review.

 Required Documentation for the Most Common Appeals